-unlike loans or bonds, derivatives transactions typically provide for twoway payment streams, so it is necessary to consider payments due to the counterparty as well as payments due from the counterparty.
+(e.g. by referencing interest rates, FX, credit, equities, funds, property indices, etc.) and each has its own set of standard provisions.
+The International Swaps and Derivatives Association, Inc. (ISDA), for example, has produced not only the 1992 and the 2002 ISDA Master Agreements, but also a range of asset class specific definitions.
+Second, unlike loans or bonds, derivatives transactions typically provide for twoway payment streams, so it is necessary to consider payments due to the counterparty as well as payments due from the counterparty.
 It is worth noting, however, that industry bodies, such as ISDA, may provide guidance and agree with market participants to publish protocols relevant to the issues raised by the redenomination.

-To simplify matters therefore, we will assume that the derivatives transactions in question (ISDA transactions) have been entered into under the 1992 or the 2002 ISDA Master Agreement, that they are in the interest rates asset class (e.g. interest rate swaps), that either the 2000 or the 2006 ISDA Definitions have been incorporated by reference into the Confirmations relating to those ISDA transactions, that there is no relevant EU Supporting Monetary Legislation and that no industry protocol(s) have been published.
+To simplify matters, we will assume that the derivatives transactions in question (ISDA transactions) have been entered into under the 1992 or the 2002 ISDA Master Agreement, that the relevant transactions are interest rate swaps, that either the 2000 or the 2006 ISDA Definitions have been incorporated by reference into the Confirmations relating to those ISDA transactions, that there is no relevant EU Supporting Monetary Legislation and that no industry protocol(s) have been published.
 We will briefly consider some of the issues to be aware of in relation to other asset classes towards the end of this briefing.